blablacar/nginx-launchpad/debian/modules/nginx-lua/README.markdown

 TODO
 ====

+* Add `ignore_resp_headers`, `ignore_resp_body`, and `ignore_resp` options to
+`ngx.location.capture` and ngx.location.capture_multi` methods, to allow
+micro performance tuning on the user side.
 * Add directives to run lua codes when nginx stops/reloads.
-* Add `ngx.location.capture_multi` to allow multiple parallel subrequests.
 * Deal with TCP 3-second delay problem under great connection harness.
-* Add `lua_code_cache on|off` directive to allow .lua files updated on-the-fly during development.

 Future Plan
 ===========

-* Add 'lua_require' directive to load module into main thread's globals
+* Add the `lua_require` directive to load module into main thread's globals.
+* Add the "cosocket" mechamism that will emulate a common set of Lua socket API that will give you totally transparently non-blocking capability out of the box by means of a completely new upstream layer atop the nginx event model and no nginx subrequest overheads.
-* Add Lua VM passive yield and resume (using debug hook)
+* Add Lua code automatic time slicing support by yielding and resuming the Lua VM actively via Lua's debug hooks.
-* Make set_by_lua using the same mechanism as content_by_lua
+* Make set_by_lua using the same mechanism as content_by_lua.

 Known Issues
 ============

+* Because the standard Lua 5.1 interpreter's VM is not fully resumable, the `ngx.location.capture()` and `ngx.location.capture_multi` methods cannot be used within the context of a Lua `pcall()` or `xpcall()`.
+If you're heavy on Lua exception model based on Lua's `error()` and `pcall()`/`xpcall()`, use LuaJIT 2.0 instead because LuaJIT 2.0 supports fully resumable VM.

+* The `ngx.location.capture` and `ngx.location.capture_multi` Lua methods cannot capture
+locations configured by ngx_echo module's `echo_location`,
+`echo_location_async`, `echo_subrequest`, or `echo_subrequest_async` directives.
+This
+won't be fixed in the future due to technical problems :)

+* The `ngx.location.capture` and `ngx.location.capture_multi` Lua methods cannot capture
+locations with internal redirections for now.
+But this may get fixed in the future.

 * **WATCH OUT: Globals WON'T persist between requests**, because of the one-coroutine-per-request isolation design.
 Especially watch yourself when using `require()` to import modules, and